-In advance of the Labour Party Conference in Liverpool on 22-25 September, Dr Phyllis Starkey and Richard Burden, both former Labour MPs and both Balfour Project Trustees, set out eight targets for Keir Starmer’s Government to restore balance to UK policy.
+Richard Burden and Dr Phyllis Starkey, both former Labour MPs and both Balfour Project Trustees, set out eight targets for Keir Starmer’s Government to restore balance to UK policy.
 This entails more effective measures with regards to Israel and affirmation of the Palestinian right to self-determination.

 Political parties across Europe and in the USA have failed woefully to take the actions necessary to bring an end to the carnage that has been taking place in the Middle East since 7 Oct last year.